Hypnotherapy for Irritable Bowel Syndrome

 The average age of onset is believed to be 20 to 29 years old.
 The exact cause of why Irritable Bowel Syndrome (IBS) occurs has never been confirmed but it is thought to possibly be a cause of food passing through your gut too quickly, oversensitive nerves in your gut, stress and sometimes a family history of the problem.

-The old saying 'a healthy body, a healthy mind' is not just a turn of phrase but true and especially in the case of your stomach.
-The stomach is the most emotional part of your body and there is a connection between your brain and your gut and as you respond to difficult and adverse life experiences your gut responds accordingly.
+The old saying 'a healthy body, a healthy mind' is not just a turn of phrase but true, especially in the case of your stomach.
+The stomach is the most emotional part of your body and there is a connection between your brain and your gut as you respond to difficult and adverse life experiences your gut responds accordingly.
 This is evidenced by the fact that there is more serotonin contained in your gut than in your brain.

 The connection between your mind and your gut is a linked pathway whereby the sensations in your gut reach your brain through a network of nerves in your intestine, which is transferred through your spinal cord to your brain and the connection can work both ways.
 If the brain is affected the gut reacts and vice versa.